hanleym/resume/README.md

   - Eliminated the flaw and improved throughput.
 - Developed a TUI for provisioning on-prem clusters.
   - Implemented in Rust with Nix-based deployment.
-  - Reduced provisioning time to under 15 minutes.
+  - Reduced provisioning time from ~3 hours to under 15 minutes.
 - Developed a distributed execution engine in C#, then built migration and purge features on top of it.
   - Implemented durable queuing, retries, and coordination between backend services and distributed agents.
   - Supported seamless data migration across AWS S3, GCP, Azure Blob, and S3-compatible services.